streamlit/docs/content/library/advanced-features/app-menu.md

 ### Record a screencast

 You can easily make screen recordings right from your app!
 Screen recording is supported in the latest versions of Chrome, Edge, and Firefox.
-Be sure your browser is up-to-date for compatibility.
+Ensure your browser is up-to-date for compatibility.
 Depending on your current settings, you may need to grant permission to your browser to record your screen or to use your microphone if recording a voiceover.

 1. While viewing your app, open the app menu from the upper-right corner.
 2. Click "**Record a screencast**."